 Laws on this sticky subject vary from state to state.
 The Federal Video Voyeurism Act says you can’t “capture an image of a private area of an individual without their consent, and knowingly does so under circumstances in which the individual has a reasonable expectation of privacy.”
 It’s important to note that “private area” refers to nudity or lesser states of dress.

 Local and state laws usually permit property owners to install cameras in “public spaces.”
 This is an important distinction.
 Private areas, like bedrooms and bathrooms, or anywhere anyone would reasonably expect privacy are off-limits.
-In a situation where you rent a single room of a house or apartment, it gets trickier.
+In a situation where you rent a single room in a house or apartment, it gets trickier.

 If you’re renting, check the listing carefully for any mention of cameras.
 Whether or not you see a disclosure, it’s your responsibility upon arrival to check every single room.
 I’ll show you how.